-Before the Holi festival, the Kudubis start to make advance preparations by collecting items required for the festival like the feathers found in the tails of 'Hatti Mudda', a bird normally found in the forests during the Holi season, pelts of 'Harga' for covering the 'Gumtas,' a kind of percussion instruments played with hands, unique shirts with pleats, coats, shawls with linings, anklets and other things.
-On the 'Ekadashi' day, they join together in their Gurkar's house.
-They pray to the Lord there, wear the beautiful costumes, and perform their traditional folk dance.
+Before the Holi festival, the Kudubis starts to makes preparations by collecting materials required for the festival like the feathers found on the tails of 'Hatti Mudda', a bird normally found in the forests during the Holi season, pelts of 'Harga' for covering the 'Gumtas,' a kind of percussion instruments played with hands, unique way of dresses are designed.
+They are made up of shirts with pleats, coats, shawls with linings, anklets and other things.
+On the 'Ekadashi' day, they all join together in their Gurkar's house.
+They pray to the Lord by wearing traditional dress and perform their traditional folk dance.
 They visit the houses of families belonging to their community and perform group dances.
-Sometimes, people of other communities take religous vows to arrange for the 'Holi Kunita' performances of Kudubis in their homes.
+Sometimes, people of other communities take religious vows to arrange for the 'Holi Kunita' performances of Kudubis in their homes.
 In such cases, these families invite the Kudubis to perform in their homes.

 During the Holi festival period, the Kudubis stick to the unique customs traditionally handed over to them since generations.
-During these five days, they do not take bath and consume only vegetarian food.
-After the Holi festival comes to an end, the families together wander around and hunt for animals.
+During these five days, they do not take bath and take only vegetarian food.
+After the Holi festival, the families go for hunting and hunt the animals.
 All the Kudubi families follow this practice even now.
-They group together the animals hunted by them in the house of their Gurkar, where they are distributed among all the families.
+They gather, after hunting where they are distributed among all the families.
 They have food after offering it to the God first.